brianboston/brianboston.github.io/research.md

 Starting at the Big Island of Hawaii and extending to the Aleutian Trench, the Hawaiian-Emperor Seamount Chain is a classic example of a hotspot seamount chain.
 Check out our [blog](https://hawaiiemperor.blogspot.com "blog") for information on a recent seismic cruise series using R/V _Marcus G. Langseth_ and click below for some initial publications.

+* Xu, C., et al., (2022).
+A seismic tomography, gravity, and flexure study of the crust and upper mantle structure of the Emperor Seamounts at Jimmu guyot. [link](https://doi.org/10.1029/2021JB023241 "link")
-* Watts, A. B., Grevemeyer, I., Shillington, D. J., Dunn, R., **Boston, B.**, Peña, L. G., 2021.
+* Watts, A. B., Grevemeyer, I., Shillington, D. J., Dunn, R., **Boston, B.**, Peña, L. G., (2021).
 Seismic structure, Gravity anomalies and Flexure along the Emperor Seamount chain. [link](http://dx.doi.org/10.1029/2020JB021109 "link")

-* Watts, A. B., Tozer, B., Harper, H., **Boston, B.**, Shillington, D.J., Dunn, R., 2020.
+* Watts, A. B., Tozer, B., Harper, H., **Boston, B.**, Shillington, D.J., Dunn, R., (2020).
 Evaluation of shipboard and satellite-derived bathymetry and gravity data over seamounts in the northwest Pacific Ocean. [link](http://dx.doi.org/10.1029/2020JB020396 "link")

 A previous sonar cruise on the Hawaiian Ridge up to just NW of Kure and Midway Atolls mapped 19 seamounts and discovered deep guyots, likely old preexisting Cretaceous seamounts, intertwined with ones from the Hawaiian Chain.